Tangerine-Community/Tangerine/docs/editor/case-module-cookbook.md

 # Case Module Cookbook

 ## Get data from participant related to current Event Form
-In the following example, from an `on-change` hook or `on-open`, you can look up the corresponding particpant for that form and some variable set on that participant.
-In this case it's a custom `particpant_id` variable (not to be confused with the particpant's actual system ID).
+In the following example, from an `on-change` hook or `on-open`, we can look up the corresponding participant for the current form, then look the `age` variable that has been previously set on that participant.
 ```javascript
 const currentEventId = window.location.hash.split('/')[5]
 const currentFormId = window.location.hash.split('/')[6]